dbojan/csvEdit_Esmeralda/README.md

 ### conversion of multiple files using command line:
-if running from the csvedit folder, output files with format name.extension will be in csvedit folder: convert m3u to csv
+if running from the csvedit folder, output files with format name.extension will be in csvedit folder.
+Convert m3u to csv:
 `    for %i in ("F:\tmp\*.m3u*") do start "" /wait csvEdit.exe "%i"  "%~nxi.tsv"   `

 if running from the files folder, output files will be in the files folder,